movebit/move/language/move-analyzer/design.md

 }
 ~~~
 This is convenient way for function `visit_module` to access(We don't want to  iter `Vec<Definition>`);
-And the trait `AstProvider` provides us a way only visit part of the project AST, we will talk about it later.
+And the trait `AstProvider` provides us a way only visit part of the project's AST, we will talk about it later.

 function `visit_module` is reponsible for itration of all AST,create `ItemOrAccess`,enter `Item`,and call `ScopeVisitor`'s method.

 For Instance.
 ~~~
 pub fn visit_module(